coltongrainger/fy20nsf/2019-10-25-graduate-research-plan-statement.md

 Most importantly, climate modellers need rich datasets.
 That is, researchers using data assimilation techniques for climate reanalyses prior to 1950, owing to a lack of available meteorological data over the earth's oceans, need *both* a credible estimate $\hat{\lambda}$ for each available platform's faithful location $\lambda$ and a credible estimate $\hat\sigma_i$ for all of each available platform's faithful observation time series $\sigma_i$.
 In the status quo, when human transcribers independently produce^[E.g., via Brohan's citizen science project *OldWeather*.]
 3 credible estimates $\hat{\lambda}_j$ within some acceptable distance^[Under a metric on the function space $C^0(D, M)$, or, if handwriting is smeared, under a Wasserstein metric.] of each other, an average $\bar{\lambda}$ (along with the associated $\bar{\sigma_i}$) is then incorporated as ~300KB of data into a future release of ICOADS.

 To facilitate human and machine transcription efforts, researchers need *minimal* metadata to obtain image subsets from NCAR based on geospatial queries.^[E.g., a query for all images from platforms in the North Pacific Ocean between 1902 and 1904.]
 Minimal metadata provides a granular partition of images into 12 ocean basins and their year of occurrence.
-To obtain this minimal metadata from an image provider, this summer I developed a agnostic metadata file exchange format.
+To obtain this minimal metadata from an image provider, this summer I developed an agnostic metadata file exchange format.
 I am to use the collected minimal metadata as "initial metadata" for image classification.

 ### What methods will be developed to support image classification and metadata reduction?